-If you are an employee of your own one-man corporation, whether a regular "C" corporation or a "sub-chapter S" corporation, you have three choices for handling the costs of a qualifying home office:
+If you are an employee of your own one-man corporation, whether a regular "C" corporation or a "sub-chapter S" corporation, you have several choices for handling the costs of a qualifying home office:

-2. The corporation can pay you rent for the home office.
+The S corporation can pay you rent for the home office.

-3. The corporation can pay you for the costs of a home office under an "accountable" plan for employee business expense reimbursement.
+The S corporation can pay you for the costs of a home office under an "accountable" plan for employee business expense reimbursement.

 The third option, being reimbursed under an accountable plan, provides the greatest tax savings.
 It is an excellent way to get money out of your closely-held corporation tax-free.
-The corporation can deduct the amount of the reimbursement and you do not have to report the payment as income.
+The corporation can deduct the amount of the reimbursement and you do not have to report the payment on your personal income taxes.

 To qualify as a home office, the space (it does not have to be an entire room) must be used regularly (on a continuous, ongoing or recurring basis) and exclusively (there can be no personal use) for your trade or business, and it must be your principal place of business or a place where you physically meet with patients, clients or customers on a regular basis.
 The space will be considered your principal place of business if it is used for performing administrative or management activities, such as billing, bookkeeping, ordering supplies, setting up appointments and writing reports, and there is no other fixed location where you regularly perform these activities.